FanescaPhase2Cover.jpg

 And yet…

 I still retrieved my dagger from the ground and placed myself between the spirit and Raph’æl.
 Not instinct.
 Choice.
 Clear and deliberate.
 This was stupid.
 I could feel the danger like pressure against my ribs.
-I could imagine the cost of a single misstep.
+I could imagine the fatal cost of a single misstep.
 But I could not move any other way.

-Because Jack needed to reload his weapon.
+Because Jack needed to finish reloading his weapon.

 Because Super wasn’t present.